 Once you open your invite mail, we'll guide you through the installation and a quick example of how to use the extension.

-Gaining Insight for product decisions
+Using Requests for product decisions

 When product feedback is being logged, the product team will end up with one repository that provides a holistic view upon requests, needs, or pain points from all customers.